 - Any weaker hand than the dealer’s hand loses ante, blind, and play bets

 - If the dealer fails to open, the player gets a refund of the ante bet

-- If the player and dealer’s hands tie, the game is a push and the player keeps the ante bet regardless if the hand was better than the dealer or not.
+- If the player and dealer’s hands tie, the game is a push, and the player keeps the ante bet regardless of whether the hand was better than the dealer.

 You can only win the blind bet after beating the dealer’s hand.
-Different casinos have different payouts, but the most common blind bet payouts are;
+Different casinos have different payouts, but the most common Ultimate Texas Hold'em blind bet payouts are:

 - Royal flush – 500 to 1